 The blanket has sewn-through baffles which are less efficient at preserving heat than box baffles but are also much less expensive to make.
 Sewn-through baffles are commonly used in warm weather quilts (rated for 40 degrees or warmer) because infrared studies have shown that the amount of body heat lost through the seams is insignificant and doesn’t rate more expensive baffle construction.

-The Pine Blanket is made with a soft 20d nylon matte shell fabric which has a soft and comfortable hand.
+The Pine Blanket is made with a soft 20d nylon matte shell fabric that has a soft and comfortable hand.
 It’s a lot less comfortable, however, if you’re sweating at night in high humidity.
 Like any quilt or sleeping bag, you’ll probably want to wear some lightweight night clothes to remain more comfortable and keep the inside of the blanket clean.

 Ventable foot box and back snaps